-Full information on the options in this respect can be found in section 4d (Elective programme).of these Education and Examination Regulations
+Full information on the options in this respect can be found in section 4d (Elective programme).of these programme-specific appendices of the Education and Examination Regulations

 1c.
 Honours programme

 For excellent students the University of Twente offers four (4) different extra-curricular master's honours programmes of 15 EC each.
 These programmes have a distinctive profile which allows students to develop themselves in one of the three roles: as an organiser, designer or researcher.
 These programmes are: